-Consider your decisions and where they will leave you
+Consider your decisions and where they will leave you.

-Looking for a quick fix, or to start another business as your ‘Plan B’, as a way of providing for their family and the future, may not be the answer.
+Looking for a quick fix, or perhaps to start another business as your ‘Plan B’, as a way of providing for their family and the future, may not be the answer.
 The struggle will continue if you are not following your dream, improving your knowledge and working to your strengths with the best technology you can afford.
 Stop the struggles and avoid failures, http://goo.gl/iSo0jO.

 Think and reflect on why your business struggled in the first place and what you could have done differently.
-What caused the problems, how could you have avoided, or resolved the problems?
+What caused the problems, how could you have avoided, or resolved the difficulties?
 It can be very beneficial to have an advisor, external facilitator or mentor.
 They ask the hard questions and bring objectivity and perspective to your circumstances.
 Blaming others is not the best way forward.
 Your thoughts and words return to you sooner or later, They can come back distorted, or with surprising accuracy and are often used against you.

 If you were going to do it over again, what would you do differently?
 Write down your mistakes and what you have learned from your experiences.
 Write down what you would do differently next time.
 It helps you to crystallise your thoughts and communicate with others.
 All the material I have written, all started with me writing down my thoughts over the years.
 It is surprising what you can pick up going over your notes as your journey continues.

-Look for a deeper understanding
+Look for a more in-depth understanding.

 The more you write and rewrite, the deeper your understanding becomes of what went wrong.
-It will help you to avoid making the same mistake again.
-A simple recipe for success in the future.
+It will help you to avoid making the same mistake again, a simple recipe for success in the future.
 Recently I uncovered something which plagued me for many years.
 What was the real cause of my business breakdown?
 I can see now, my problems revolved around relationships, personality style conflicts and more importantly conflicting values.

 You may need to meet employee spouses and some friends before their real characteristics, and attributes are unmasked.
-This can take time, perhaps time you don’t think you have but believe me, it will be worth it.
+It can take time, perhaps time you don’t think you have but believe me, it will be worth it.
 The time required rectifying a situation can be fifty times greater and even cost you everything.

-Avoid the blame game
+Avoid the blame game.

-If you blame others it will come back to haunt you and in the end who cares anyway.
+If you blame others, it will come back to haunt you and in the end who cares anyway.
 What is interesting, many of the people who have said disparaging things about me, don’t realise I know what they have said, but I just smile and move on, because what goes around tends to come around.

 Begin rebuilding yourself with old relationships as well as new ones.
-Begin setting new goals and getting the support you need, because once you start you will have no time for recrimination, nor will you care anymore.
+Begin setting new goals and getting the support you need, because once you start, you will have no time for recrimination, nor will you care anymore.
 Let others live with what they have done, which is punishment enough.
 Sleep straight in bed each night and get on with enjoying your life.
 I know some of the people who let me down and frustrated me, still, have that terrible feeling in their gut and the back of their heads.
 Don’t be one of those people who have to go around looking over their shoulders all the time.

-Share your failure with others
+Share your failure with others.

-Throughout all my failures and health traumas one thing that helped me keep my sanity and prepare me for the future.
+Throughout all my failures and health traumas, one thing that helped me keep my sanity and prepare me for the future.
 It was to reach out to other people in need and share my failure experiences with them.
 You learn a lot from the failures, health traumas and the experiences of running your business.
-Probably more than you realise at the time.
-It is this experience which is most valuable to others.
+Probably more than you realise at the time, it is this experience which is most valuable to others.
 People are always interested in talking with people who have had practical experience and are prepared to share the good and the bad.

 Each area of a business requires a different set of skills and talents.
-By sharing with others it will help you to understand your own experiences and shortcomings as well as theirs.
+By sharing with others, it will help you to understand your own experiences and shortcomings as well as theirs.
 Successful people focus on the present as well as the future, only learning from the past, not living there.
 Not all people are visionaries, planners, organisers, or understand finance and production.
-They need your help and you could be of immense value to them as you move forward after your failure.
+They need your help, and you could be of immense value to them as you move forward after your failure.

-Take advantage of your failures
+Take advantage of your failures.

-“Nothing is easier than fault finding.
+“Nothing is easier than fault-finding.
 No talent, no self-denial, no brains are needed to set up in the grumbling business.”
 Robert West